JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 Give a proper username and password.
 This username and password will be the login credential to this virtual machine later.
+  - *Write this down somewhere to not forget*

 For now, I am using username: CORP and Password as per the requirement of password policy.